About Us

 Mission Statement

-Los Angeles Pacific College serves the community by providing equal access to quality vocational education and technical training to students with ongoing support services for them to successfully complete their program in order to gain the credentials and necessary skills to be hired in a qualified, entry-level position.
-Through a cooperative effort by the faculty, staff, and administration, students learn the importance of work ethics and work habits, which are essential in having continued career success and financial security.
+Los Angeles Pacific College is committed to provide the students in our community equal access to quality education and technical training.
+Our ongoing support services ensure that our students successfully complete their program in order to gain the credentials and necessary skills to be hired in a qualified, entry-level position.
+Through a cooperative effort by the faculty, staff, and administration, we foster student success in achieving academic and career goals, instilling the values of integrity and work ethic that are essential for academic excellence, future career success, and personal fulfillment.

 ESL PROGRAM MISSION